 If the customer is unable or unwilling to provide identity and employment authorization documents before the customer's eligibility determination is due, or before the customer's IPE is due for SSI or SSDI recipients, the case should be closed.
 The customer may reapply when he or she has the required documentation.
 See B-604: Unsuccessful Closures and B-606: Reopening a Closed Case for more information.

+Mismatched Identification Documentation

+Some individuals may have mismatched identification documentation, for example, “old” identification—with a previous name and/or gender marker—and “new” identification—with corrected name and/or gender marker.
+This situation is not uncommon.
+Such discrepancies must not prevent an individual from getting a job, participating in a program, or receiving services.
+For more information on documentation refer to B-502: IPE Process.

 …